Ollynov/Front-End-Developer-Interview-Questions-Answers/README.md

 DELETE - Whenever the intention is to delete a certain resource.
 An example would be if a user wishes to permanently delete their user data from a website.
 HEAD - A request method that is exactly the same as a GET, but only receives the HTTP Headers in the response, and not the body.
 PUT - A PUT request is very similar to a POST; in fact, it can be seen as a more specific type of POST request (both send over data to the server).
 A POST request is more general in the sense that the URI in the request can indeed be a data-accepting process, but can also be a gateway to another protocol, or have some sort of other action that is taken.
 On the other hand, a PUT request must be accepted by the server at that exact URI; the only other option is to send a 301 'Moved Permanently' response, at which point the user may choose to redirect the request.
 An example of a PUT request would be uploading a file to a specific uri.
+CONNECT - Converts the request connection to a transparent TCP/IP tunnel (not used so often).